nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How `find` executes:**

-* **Alternative 1 (current choice):** Utilise predicates and test for each predicate against each contact in the address book by making use of the JavaFx filteredList library.
+* **Alternative 1 (current choice):** Utilise predicates and test for each predicate against each contact in the LTNS by making use of the JavaFx filteredList library.
     * Pros:
       * Easy extension for additional predicates, by adding predicate classes
       * Lesser user implementation